pjeyarat/SONiC/doc/acl/ACL-High-Level-Design.md

 -----------|----------------------|-------
 Support data plane ACL in SONiC (M) | Phase 1
-Support ACL table which contains a set of ACL rules (M) | Phase 1 ACL table has predefined type, each type defines the a set of match fields and actions available for the table.
+Support ACL table which contains a set of ACL rules (M) | Phase 1 ACL table has predefined type, each type defines a set of match fields and actions available for the table.
 For example, mirror acl table only supports mirror as an action.
 (M) | Phase 1
 Support binding ACL table to ports, initially only support for front panel physical port binding (M) | Phase 3 | Phase 1 ?
 Support binding multiple ACL tables to ports.
 The use case is to have data plane ACL table which do permit/deny while have mirror ACL table do packet mirror for a same packet.
 Initial, there will be no conflicting actions between two ACL tables bound to the same set of ports.
 (M) | Phase 3
 Support matching ip src/dst, ip protocol, tcp/udp port in ACL rules (M) | Phase 1